kmdouglass/website/posts/coordinate-systems-for-modeling-microscope-objectives.md

 - Zero padding the mesh will increase the sample space resolution beyond the Abbe limit, but since the fields remain zero outside of the support, no new information is added.
 - On the other hand, zero padding might be required when computing fields going from the sample space to the back principal plane to faithfully reproduce any evanescent components.
 - Separating the coordinate system and mesh construction from the calculation of the fields reveals that the two assumptions of the model belong separately to each part.
-The sine condition is used in the construction of the coodrdinate systems, whereas energy conservation is used when computing the fields.
+The sine condition is used in the construction of the coordinate systems, whereas energy conservation is used when computing the fields.
 - This post did not explain how to compute the fields.
+- Herrera and Quinto-Su (and possibly also Novotny and Hecht) appear to use an "effective" focal length which can be obtained by multiplying the one that I use by the sample space refractive index.
+I prefer my formulation because it is consistent with geometric optics and the well-known expression for the diameter of an objective's entrance pupil.
+When the fields are calculated, however, I do not yet know whether the arguments of the phasors of the Debye integral will require modification.

 [^1]: Lukas Novotny and Bert Hecht, "Principles of Nano-Optics," Cambridge University Press (2006). [https://doi.org/10.1017/CBO9780511813535](https://doi.org/10.1017/CBO9780511813535)